 Two killers.
 One case.
 No connection between them.
 Marcus Hale had never heard of Ryan Voss.
 Ryan Voss had never heard of Marcus Hale.
-They each acted alone, for entirely different reasons, within four days of each other — and together they dismantled every life in the room.
+They acted alone, for entirely different reasons, within four days of each other — and between them, they left nothing standing.

-Marcus J. Hale was arrested on July 31, 2024.
-He was charged with first-degree murder in the death of Evan Ashford.
+Marcus J. Hale was charged with first-degree murder in the death of Evan Ashford.
 The bank withdrawals, vendor parking record, and partnership agreement were presented to a grand jury.
-He was additionally charged with evidence tampering after investigators found traces of potassium cyanide in the drain trap of his home sink.
-He awaits trial.
+Evidence tampering charges followed after investigators identified additional physical evidence at his residence.
+The case proceeded through the courts.

-Ryan D. Voss was arrested on July 19, 2024, following the return of the platform subpoena.
-A partial fingerprint from Lila Moreno's wrist and DNA recovered from beneath her fingernails were matched to Voss via court-ordered buccal swab.
+Ryan D. Voss was identified following the return of the platform subpoena.
+Physical evidence recovered from the scene — fingerprint and DNA — was matched to Voss via court-ordered comparison.
 He was charged with first-degree murder, stalking, and unlawful entry.
-He has entered a not-guilty plea.

 The Ashford estate — including Evan's 51% ownership interest in Ashford Analytics — was frozen by probate court pending resolution of the criminal proceedings.
 The transfer-on-death clause of the partnership agreement was suspended under a court injunction.
 The company's valuation at time of freeze: $2,410,000.